Patrick Drohan, Ph.D.

 Responsibilities and Interests

 Dr. Patrick Drohan's research examines people's use of landscapes and the accompanying changes in soil function across the larger ecosystem the soil supports.
 His research addresses basic science questions, but also demonstrates how this new knowledge can be used in applied research to improve land management and ecosystem stability.
-Dr. Drohan has taught over 24 different courses in the natural and physical sciences, and currently teaches: urban soils; soil genesis and classification; field interpretation of soil properties; and study abroad courses in Scotland and Ireland on soil and society's co-evolution through time.
+Dr. Drohan has taught over 24 different courses in the natural and physical sciences, and currently teaches: urban soils; soil genesis, geomorphology and classification; field interpretation of soil properties; a soil and land management leadership course; and study abroad courses in Scotland and Ireland on soil and society's co-evolution through time.
 His current research addresses changes in dynamic and inherent soil properties across time scales spanning the Pleistocene to present.
-He is an Associate Editor for: the Soil Science Society of America Journal, Agricultural and Environment Letters, and Soil Use and Management.
-He is a member of the Soil Science Society of America's (SSSA) Council of Soil Science Examiners and past SSSA Pedology Division chair.
+He is an Associate Editor for: Soil Use and Management and past Associate Editor for the Soil Science Society of America Journal and Agricultural and Environment Letters.
+He is a member of the Soil Science Society of America's (SSSA) Council of Soil Science Examiners and past chair of the Soil Science Society of America's Pedology and Wetlands Divisions.
 He is a co-founder of the Smithsonian Soil Exhibit Project, Dig It, and in recognition of his work in support of Dig It, he received a President's Citation for Outstanding Service from the Soil Science Society of America.
-See my personal page for more detailed information.

 Appointment